irmen/prog8/docs/source/programming.rst

 -----

 The *for*-loop is used to let a variable (or register) iterate over a range of values.
 Iteration is done in steps of 1, but you can change this.
 The loop variable must be declared as byte or word earlier.
-Floating point iteration is not supported.
+Floating point iteration is not supported, if you want to loop over a floating-point array, use a loop with an integer index variable instead.

 The *while*-loop is used to repeat a piece of code while a certain condition is still true.
 The *repeat--until* loop is used to repeat a piece of code until a certain condition is true.